 - Replace the "yourdomain.atlassian.net" part with your Jira domain for either Cloud or Server implementations.

 - Replace the email@example.com with the email address of the user you are trying to assign the issue to.

-- Hit enter - if your integration user has proper access it should generate a positive result listing out the information on the user in question.
+- Hit enter.
+If your integration user has proper access, this call should generate a positive result listing out the information on the user in question.

 There is one final Jira configuration that can lead to assignee not working even with correct email addresses.